FIL-Builders/xchainClient/README.md

 🔹 This saves the keystore file **at the exact location specified**.
 The file is **password-protected** and should be stored securely.

-🔹 To run xChainClient for a specific chain, you need to request some test token to this wallet address from that chain.
+🔹 To enable xChainClient to interact with both the source and destination chains (Filecoin in this case), you need to acquire test tokens for your wallet address on each chain's testnet to cover transaction fees.

----
+- Filecoin calibration faucets: you can find [here](https://docs.filecoin.io/networks/calibration#resources).
+- other L1 which you build your application on.

 ## 🏃‍♂️ Running the Daemon